 - 1. PI or Co-I salary cannot be supported.
 Funds may be used for consumable supplies, core facility user fees, services, or small laboratory hardware, but not for equipment (i.e., items costing > \$5000). - 2.
 Personnel costs for technical support are allowable, but preference will be given to applications that name specific individuals who are assured to be on-site and eligible to work at the beginning of the funding period.
 Postdoctoral support will be considered only under special circumstances. - 3.
-If the pilot project is funded, support (stipend and fringe) for a graduate student (in years 3 and beyond) working on the pilot project will be covered by the HSC Office of Research and Graduate Education for the duration of the pilot grant. - 4.
-Travel costs are limited to essential research-related travel, such as collaborative project support, but not scientific meeting attendance. - 5.
+Travel costs are limited to essential research-related travel, such as collaborative project support, but not scientific meeting attendance. - 4.
 Investigators receiving CoBRE pilot project support are REQUIRED to participate in the weekly visual sciences-focused research meetings, the Annual Visual Sciences Retreat, and the Regional Eye Conference.
-Pilot project leaders are encouraged to participate in the Vision Seminar Series, Ophthalmology Grand Rounds, and other activities organized or sponsored by the VS-CoBRE. - 6.
-Pilot project leaders will actively participate in the mentoring program and periodic assessments established by the VS-CoBRE. - A semi-annual progress report (~1 page in length, including publications, presentations, and grant applications submitted or awarded) is required from each CoBRE Pilot Project Leader. - 8.
-PI agrees to submit grant applications that are based on results obtained from the Pilot Project research supported through the VS-CoBRE. - 9.
-Term and budget adjustments: The CoBRE Director reserves the right to make term and budget adjustments in accordance with the intent of the VS-CoBRE program and NIH policies concerning scientific overlap of projects.
-For example, if a CoBRE investigator receives his/her own R01 grant, the CoBRE grant may be reduced to adjust for overlap, up to and including a 100% reduction if the scientific overlap is extensive. - 10.
+Pilot project leaders are encouraged to participate in the Vision Seminar Series, Ophthalmology Grand Rounds, and other activities organized or sponsored by the VS-CoBRE. - 5.
+Pilot project leaders will actively participate in the mentoring program and periodic assessments established by the VS-CoBRE. - 6.
+A semi-annual progress report (~1 page in length, including publications, presentations, and grant applications submitted or awarded) is required from each CoBRE Pilot Project Leader. - 7.
+PI agrees to submit grant applications that are based on results obtained from the Pilot Project research supported through the VS-CoBRE. - 8.
+Term and budget adjustments: The CoBRE Director reserves the right to make term and budget adjustments in accordance with the intent of the VS-CoBRE program and NIH policies concerning scientific overlap of projects. - 9.
 Unanticipated new requirements.
 By accepting CoBRE funds, awardees agree to comply with all requirements not already mentioned that may be imposed on the VS-CoBRE by NIH or other institutional authorities during the course of the funding.